 Requesting Accommodations for Disabilities

-USCIS is committed to providing customers with disabilities the same access to its programs, activities and facilities as customers without disabilities.
+USCIS is committed to providing individuals with disabilities the same access to its programs, activities and facilities as individuals without disabilities.
 Accommodations vary depending on the individual’s disability and involve modifications to practices or procedures that allow applicants with disabilities to participate in immigration processes.
 For example:

 - If you are unable to use your hands, USCIS may allow you to take a test orally rather than in writing.

 - If you are hearing-impaired, USCIS may provide a sign language interpreter for an appointment or a USCIS-sponsored event.